 - Put on the right noises.
 Once the fireworks start, turn on the tv or radio so they distract your dog from what’s going on outside.

 - Act normal.
 Don’t tell your pet off if they’re stressed or acting unpredictable due to the bangs.
 It’ll only distress them more.
 Instead, act normal and calmly so they feel like nothing is wrong and reward calm behaviour with treats.
+They may seek comfort and reassurance from you so stay calm and have a cuddle on the sofa or wherever they feel safe.

 - Have oodles of fun.
 Keep your doggo occupied with fun games such as tug-of-war, hide and seek or finding the treats.
+Enrichment toys such as likimats and kongs, filled with smelly, tasty snacks can be a great distraction.